 Clear and accurate documentation is a crucial part of a security guard’s job.
 They are responsible for writing detailed reports on any incidents that occur, from a slip-and-fall to a security threat.
 These reports serve as official records for hospital administration and can be vital for investigations or legal purposes.
 Guards also maintain daily activity logs, noting any unusual observations or security checks they perform.
 This meticulous record-keeping ensures accountability and provides valuable data that can be used to identify security trends and improve safety protocols over time.

-What Training Do Hospital Security Officers Need?
+What Training Makes a Great Hospital Security Officer?

 A hospital security officer is a unique blend of first responder, customer service agent, and safety professional.
 Their role goes far beyond simply monitoring doors; they are an active part of the care environment.
 Because of this, their training must be comprehensive, covering not just standard security protocols but also the specific sensitivities and challenges of a healthcare setting.
 The right training program builds officers who can protect people and property while contributing to a calm and healing atmosphere.